 National Arbor Week, which is celebrated annually in September, serves to promote awareness for the need to plant and maintain indigenous trees throughout South Africa.
 Every Arbor Week celebration highlights two specific trees – one common and one rare species.
-The theme for the 2017 Arbor Week Campaign was: “Forests and Water”.
+The theme for the 2018 Arbor Week Campaign was: “Forests and Sustainable Cities”.